eduvpn/discovery/README.md

 # Server Discovery for eduVPN

-These files are used by the eduVPN applications to fascilitate VPN server discovery.
+These files are used by the eduVPN applications to facilitate VPN server discovery on the `disco.eduvpn.org` domain.

 The JSON files are signed using [minisign](https://jedisct1.github.io/minisign/).

 To fetch the repository:

-    $ git clone git@github.com:eduvpn/discovery.git
+    $ git clone git@git.sr.ht:~eduvpn/discovery
     $ cd discovery
-    $ git checkout new-disco

 To generate a (new) key: